The stories behind the buildings, statues and other points of interest that make Manhattan fascinating.

 Friday, March 31, 2017

-The Frederick Straus House - No. 5 East 94th Street
+The Ferdinand Straus House - No. 5 East 94th Street

 In 1892 architects Cleverdon & Putzel designed a row of five upscale homes just off Fifth Avenue on East 94th Street.
 Robert N. Cleverdon and Joseph Putzel sometimes increased their profits by acting as developers as well; as was the case with this project.

 Included in the row, completed in 1893, was No. 5.
 Its chunky Romanesque Revival facade featured a three-sided bay that provided a stone-railed balcony at the third floor.
 A loggia opened onto the balcony.
 The tiled mansard of the attic floor was obscured by a high stone gable decorated with medieval carvings, checkerboard stonework, an a Romanesque take on a Palladian window.